sumurthy/Js-Spec-Gen/markdown/workbook.md

-# Workbook Object (JavaScript API for Excel)
+# Workbook Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Workbook is the top level object which contains related workbook objects such as worksheets, tables, ranges, etc.